Cheukting/build-garkn-tutorial/README.md

 ```
 grakn console --keyspace game_of_thrones --file $(pwd)/game-of-theones-schema.gql
 ```
-after, you can check what is loaded by using the grakn console:
+after, you can check what is loaded by using the Grakn console:
 ```
 grakn console --keyspace game_of_thrones
 ```